jonnylynchy/www.thejonlynch.com/hexo/source/_posts/NodeBots-JohnnyFive-The-Addictive-World-of-Javascript-Robotics.md

 ```
 Voila!
 You should see a blinking LED.
 Pretty cool huh?

-I recently ordered this <a href="https://www.amazon.com/JavaScript-Robotics-Johnny-Five-Raspberry-BeagleBone/dp/1457186950/" target="_blank">book from Amazon</a> and am pretty pleased with the examples.
+If you want more information, I suggest visiting the <a href="http://johnny-five.io/" target="_blank">Johnny-Five</a> website, and checking out this <a href="https://www.amazon.com/JavaScript-Robotics-Johnny-Five-Raspberry-BeagleBone/dp/1457186950/" target="_blank">book I recently ordered</a>.
 There's a ton of cool stuff to build with Johnny-Five!

 ![JavaScript Robotics: Building NodeBots with Johnny-Five](https://images-na.ssl-images-amazon.com/images/I/51G1K%2BfEaoL._SX258_BO1,204,203,200_.jpg "Johnny-Five")

+Some team members at work and I got together for a Hackathon and made something pretty cool as a physical bot notification system for our scrum tool updates:
+{% youtube AGTd2Ms2j9I %}

+Until next time,

+**-Jon**